AsiaWi/snap-it-up-frontend/README.md

 ![HIGHEST_RATED_PROFILES_SIDEBAR](https://res.cloudinary.com/dmod5eglu/image/upload/v1706231918/highest_rated_profiles_ebtkvk.png)

-- This feature has only been implemented for desktop view, it displays highest rated profiles which might incentify some sellers.
+- This feature has only been implemented for desktop view, it displays highest average_rated profiles which might incentify some sellers.

 - The aim of this was to reward the most reliable users but also to improve UI for desktop view, I havent added this to mobile view as I didn't want to overcrowd the content as I assume the user who clicked on the profile avatar to get to the profile page had an intent of finding out more information about that specific profile.
 As it's a selling site, users would only be interested in other users if they are interested in specific item so didn't see the need to ovecrowd the page.